openwisp/openwisp-wifi-login-pages/docs/developer/installation.rst

 OpenWISP RADIUS
 ~~~~~~~~~~~~~~~

-OpenWISP WiFi Login Pages is a frontend for :doc:`OpenWISP RADIUS
+OpenWISP WiFi Login Pages is a frontend for `OpenWISP RADIUS
-<https://github.com/openwisp/openwisp-radius>`.
+<https://github.com/openwisp/openwisp-radius>`_.
 In order to use it, this
 app needs a running instance of OpenWISP RADIUS and an organization
 correctly configured, you can obtain this by following these steps: